How to Find a Lost iPhone

 It is hard to explain the feeling that engulfs you soon after you have lost your iPhone.
 Anger and panic kick in and out of the available options, you may probably consider cowboy antics to find the iPhone by yourself.

-You need to be aware though that heroics of this kind may land you in hot soup both with the law and the purported thief, especially if you are unaware what kind of a thief you are dealing with.
+You need to be aware though that heroics of this kind may land you in hot soup both with the law and the purported thief, especially if you are unaware what kind of adversary you are dealing with.

-Assuming you have Find My iPhone or other iPhone tracking app turned on and data service is enabled, swing into action to locate your lost iPhone.
+Assuming Find My iPhone or other tracking app is enabled in your Phoned, swing into action to locate your lost iPhone.

-If these features are not enabled though, get into action albeit with your fingers crossed.
+If, however, these features are not enabled, get into action albeit with your fingers crossed.

 1: Call the iPhone